 For a community of a specific demographic such as recreational vehicle parks, collective action is of critical importance.
 In essence, one must take care of another.
 If such co-dependent links are to be established, then a space to gather and discuss is also crucial.
 And dog parks provide exactly that.

-So far, I’ve discussed the interactive benefits of dog parks in manufactured housing communities.
+I’ve discussed the interactive benefits of dog parks in manufactured housing communities.
 However, there is another purpose that they serve, and for many, it takes precedence over integration and interaction.
-By this I mean, safety.
+By this, I mean safety.

 In addition to building and sustaining communal affinity, dog parks can significantly increase the watchfulness of the community as a whole.
 The formula is simple: a higher number of dog-walkers automatically means more eyes out in the public.
 Unnatural or suspicious activities and objects are far more likely to be noticed and dealt with when there are more members of the community out and about.